-Prisoners and Self Harm
+Prisoners and self-harm

 Being in prison can be a difficult time.
 This section says how you can get help if you want to hurt yourself.
 This information is for adults affected by mental illness in England.
 It’s also for their loved ones and carers and anyone interested in this subject.

 - Self-harm is when you hurt yourself on purpose, by doing things like scratching, cutting, biting or burning.